woodie/next-caltrain-pwa/README.md

 ## Project History and Goals

-This project started as a port of our [our other project](https://github.com/woodie/Caltrain-Schedule-MIDlet) that runs on J2ME phones.
+This project started as a port of our [our other project](https://github.com/woodie/next-caltrain-pwa) that runs on J2ME phones.
 This app will function on any device with an ES 2015 capable browser.
 We may also consider publishing an an app to the KaiOS store.

 ## Project Status

-This app is fully functional, but there is room for improvement.
+This app is fully functional, but there is room for improvement:
 - Each day should extend two hours into the next morning.
 - Trips that require a transfer stop should be supported.
+- Users should be warned to avoid the function keys.

 ## Keypad Actions (proposed)